 This morning, you will be transferred to the jetty and board a four-hour cruise down the Irrawaddy River to Yandabo Village.
-It is famous for an Anglo-Myanmar peace treaty that was signed in 1826.
-Today, Yandabo is famous for its pottery.
+The village became famous after the Anglo-Myanmar Peace Treaty was signed in 1826.
+Today, it is famous for its pottery products.

-Check in your hotel and take a short break.
-After lunch, explore the village for a glimpse of the traditional Burmese way of life.
+Arrive at the village, check in your hotel and take a short break.
+Then head out to explore the village for a glimpse of the traditional Burmese way of life.
 Learn how the villagers make their famous terracotta pots from the riverside clay.
 Then try to make a traditional pot, or create a unique design by your own.
 Not only is this activity lots of fun, but it results in a fantastic souvenir as well!

 Overnight in Yandabo Village.

 DAY 04: YANDABO – MYINGYAN – BAGAN (CYCLING)

 Cycling distance: 25 km - Difficulty: Easy